 This plan of study was developed as a guideline for students who plan to transfer to an Alabama public four-year institution and pursue a degree in Animal Science.
-Students who plan to transfer to an outof-state or private institution should consult that institution and plan their program of study in consultation with agriculture faculty advisors and/or counselors.
+Students who plan to transfer to an out-of-state or private institution should consult that institution and plan their program of study in consultation with agriculture faculty advisors and/or counselors.
 Some courses in this program may not be available at all College locations.
 Upon completion of courses listed below, the transcript will reflect either an AA or AS degree without reference to the specific program of study.

-In the Area V Electives, program options and institutions may require a specific course or courses.
+- Must complete a 6-semester-hour sequence in Literature or History. - In the Area V Electives, program options and institutions may require a specific course or courses.
 Check the STARS Guide and Area V page of your intended transfer institution for additional guidance.
-Transfer credits may not exceed 50% of those required for the 4-year degree.

-ORI 101 or 105: Course is not included in the STARS Articulation Guide but is applicable toward the associate degree.
+Transfer credits may not exceed 50% of those required for the 4-year degree. - ORI 101 or 105: Course is not included in the STARS Articulation Guide but is applicable toward the associate degree.